Impact

 - Electrical Conductivity (EC): Indicates the water’s ability to conduct electricity, which correlates directly with ion concentration.
 It's a reliable snapshot of water purity and mineral content.

-- Temperature: A foundational parameter that influences every other reading.
-It helps detect thermal pollution and signals ecological stress in aquatic environments.
+- Temperature: A primary parameter that influences every other reading.
+It helps detect thermal pollution and signals ecological stress in water environments.

 Why It Matters

 As the journey unfolded, so did the data.
 The meter exposed alarming levels of pollution in some areas—organic waste, chemical runoff, and dissolved contaminants that tell a deeper story about land use, industry, and human impact.
 These measurements didn’t just confirm what we were seeing; they revealed what we couldn’t.
-In places where the water looked clear, the numbers told a different story—of stress beneath the surface, of waters absorbing more than they could handle.
+In places where the water looked clear, the numbers told a different story: stress below the surface, waters absorbing more than they could handle.

-This testing process transformed abstract terms like water pollution and environmental degradation into something tactile and immediate.
+This testing process transformed abstract terms such as water pollution and environmental degradation into tangible and immediate metrics.
 It showed us that environmental harm doesn’t always announce itself—it accumulates quietly, until the system begins to break down.
-By incorporating this tool, our hope is that these measurements help viewers understand what’s really at stake—and how urgent the need is to protect and restore our waterways before the damage becomes irreversible.
+By using this tool, we hope these measurements help viewers understand what’s really at stake, and how urgent it is to protect and restore our waterways before the damage becomes irreversible.

 Take Action

-Ann’s journey and her water testing uncovered the quiet, cumulative damage hiding in our rivers.
+Ann’s journey and her water testing uncovered the quiet, accumulated damage hiding in our rivers.

 Now it’s your turn.